Sid-2D/Outcome-IPU/README.md

 ##### 2. Frontend
 	- Bootstrap.
 	- Vanilla Javascript.
+	- Some external libs for report generation and saving.

-### Version 1.1
+### Version 1.2
-Now includes credit percentage and comparison tables of students in a class.
+Added downloadable reports and slight front end redesign.

 * The parsers support parsing of any IPU Result of any Course but due to lack of storage provided by the free server, I have currently limited the results to B.Tech CSE and ECE only.
 * Works best on Chrome and Firefox.